Snowmobiling on the Confederation Trail

 The Confederation Trail stretches 435 kilometres and goes from one end of the Island to the other.
 Tracing the route of what once was the Prince Edward Island railway, the Confederation Trail is ideal for hiking or cycling.

-The trail is managed as a linear park by the Parks Division of Tourism.
+The trail is managed as a linear park by the Department of Transportation and Infrastructure.
 The Properties Section of the Department of Transportation handles all matters pertaining to the use of the trail other than public use as a biking or hiking trail.

 Can I use the trail for snowmobiling?

-You can as long as you buy a permit from the PEI Snowmobile Association who lease the trail from December 1 to March 31 each season.
+You can as long as you buy a permit from the PEI Snowmobile Association who lease the trail from December 1 to March 31 each season, contingent upon adequate snowfall.

 Can I use the trail to access my property by motor vehicle?